code-distortion/insight/README.md

 ### SemVer

 This library uses [SemVer 2.0.0](https://semver.org/) versioning.
 This means that changes to `X` indicate a breaking change: `0.0.X`, `0.X.y`, `X.y.z`.
-When this library changes to version 1.0.0, 2.0.0 and so forth it doesn't indicate that it's necessarily a notable release, it simply indicates that the changes were breaking.
+When this library changes to version 1.0.0, 2.0.0 and so forth, it doesn't indicate that it's necessarily a notable release, it simply indicates that the changes were breaking.

 ## Treeware

 This package is [Treeware](https://treeware.earth).
-If you use it when building a production project, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/code-distortion/insight) to thank us for our work.
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/code-distortion/insight) to thank us for our work.
 By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

-### Code of conduct
+### Code of Conduct

-Please see [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) for details.
+Please see [CODE_OF_CONDUCT](.github/CODE_OF_CONDUCT.md) for details.